Recording Changes of Forename(s) and Surname(s) in Scotland

 The current fee is £40.00.
 For family applications, the fee is £40.00 for the first family member and £10.00 for each subsequent family member when applied for at the same time.
-The cost of a full birth extract or abbreviated certificate is £15.00 with a further £10.00 payable for each additional extract ordered at the same time.
+Following a change of name extracts (birth certificates) can be purchased from the ScotlandsPeople website or, from your nearest registration office.

 Important: The cheque or postal order should be made payable to the Scottish Government.
 If you wish to pay by credit or debit card, please complete form CON Card at the back of the application form.